-- On your Extensions console, select any version of any extension and click Manage, to go to the Extensions Manager.
+- Open the Extensions Manager: In your Extensions console, select any version of any Extension and click Manage.

 - On every page of the Extensions Manager, you see the state of your Extension and next steps to move through the Extension life cycle.

 - Follow the instructions for the Extensions Manager tabs: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.

 When you click to submit your Extension for review, you are prompted to enter the following information: